Office of Public Health Emergency Preparedness

 Mass Vaccination and Mass Prophylaxis: Certain public health emergencies may require administration of large numbers of vaccine or medication in a short period of time.

-Points of Dispensing (POD) sites are typically large facilities (universities, colleges, high schools) located throughout the County.
+Points of Dispensing (POD): The Office of Public Health Emergency Preparedness will coordinate the Erie County Department of Health’s response which may include Points of Dispensing (POD).
+POD sites are typically large facilities (universities, colleges, high schools) located throughout the County.
 Depending on the nature of the medical emergency PODs may have to operate 24 hours a day for several days.
 Erie County Department of Health has agreements with numerous locations throughout the County to operate PODs in the event of an emergency.

 Medical Surge: Medical Surge is the capability to rapidly expand the capacity of the existing healthcare system (long-term care facilities, community health agencies, acute care facilities, alternate care facilities and public health departments) in order to provide assessment and subsequent medical care.